vultr/terraform-provider-vultr/docs/r/server.html.markdown

 * `plan_id` - The ID of the plan that server is subscribed to.
 * `os_id` - The ID of the operating system installed on the server.
 * `iso_id` - The ID of the ISO file installed on the server.
-* `application_id` - The ID of the Vultr application installed on the server.
+* `app_id` - The ID of the Vultr application installed on the server.
 * `snapshot_id` - The ID of the Vultr snapshot that the server was restored from.
 * `script_id` - The ID of the startup script that was added to the server.
 * `firewall_group_id` - The ID of the firewall group assigned to the server.